Magento 2 on Kubernetes – how do I do that?

 The simplest solution would be to use a PersistentVolume for var/log and var/reports directories.
 A volume solves the issue of log persistence but may cause performance issues with many Magento instances writing to the same files.
 Moreover, the logs themselves quickly become too long to navigate efficiently.

-Tip: In this example, we’ll use one container per log file running tail -f to put logs to stdout.
-While this works quite well for a vanilla Magento deployment, it doesn’t scale very well with more files to process.
+Using one container per log file running tail -f to put logs to stdout works quite well for a vanilla Magento deployment, but it doesn’t scale very well with more files to process.

 containers: